 - Teen birth rates vary widely across the U.S.: Mississippi’s teen birth rate is four times higher than New Hampshire’s

-- Low-income teens living in in areas of high inequality are more likely to have a baby rather than investing in their own economic progress
+- Low-income teens living in areas of high inequality are more likely to have a baby rather than investing in their own economic progress

 - Recent downward trend in U.S. teen birth rate largely unrelated to abstinence only, contraceptive access, or mandatory sex education

 - Studies find teenage childbearing “a symptom, not a cause” of poverty and economic immobility

 WELLESLEY, Mass.—New research reveals the surprising economics behind the high U.S. teen birth rates, and why Texas teens are giving birth at triple the rate of Massachusetts youth: high income inequality and low opportunity cost.